gitgrimbo/cache-flow-problems/README.md

 - Chrome 54 - [The Resource Timing API now supports transfer, encoded, and decoded size attributes, allowing developers to measure cache hit rates and byte usage](https://blog.chromium.org/2016/09/chrome-54-beta-custom-elements-v1.html).
-- IE11 - Check for duration as zero or 'close to zero' (few ms).
-- IE10 - Check for duration as zero or 'close to zero' (few ms).
-- IE9 - Resource Timing not supported.
 - Firefox 35-44 - Check for duration as zero or 'close to zero' (few ms).
 - Firefox >=45
   - if same-origin then check